Cowpace/Weather-Powered-Email/README.md

 `python manage.py batch`

-This should send emails per the spec in the challange doc to the subscribed users, with a Giphy of the current weather
+This should send emails per the spec in the challenge doc to the subscribed users, with a Giphy of the current weather.
+You should get an API warning from Giphy in the process, this is normal.

+you will be prompted per each weather condition ("sunny", "cloudy" etc) if a gif is OK to send (Giphy doesnt always behave) Type "yes" to send that gif or "no" to retry

 Built using:
 https://simplemaps.com/data/us-cities